selina101/CreateLabWork/README.md

 Both types are accompanied by a pdf explaining everything needed to know for the IMUs.

 The IMUs are bought with the top side soldered on by JLCPCB.
 They have recently changed there classification of these sensors, so they must be bought in larger quantities and in panels because the PCBs are too small otherwise.
 The minimum quantity for the V3 was 45 IMUs.
 The back side of the PCBs must then be soldered by hand.
-For the main PCB, all the components were bought separatly and soldered by hand.
+For the main PCB, all the components were bought separately and soldered by hand.

 ## MPXH6115AC6U_breakout
 Contains the files for the PCBs that Kai asked for, it is a breakout for the MPXH6115AC6U pressure sensor.